owenjchen/ChatGPT-Guide/README.md

-# One-ChatGPT Guide
+# ChatGPT Guide
-One ChatGPT is the only guide that you need for everything ChatGPT.ChatGPT guides, links and resources on ChatGPT and other large language models curated by Dr. Owen Chen.
+ChatGPT Guide is the only guide that you need for everything ChatGPT - including tutorials, links and resources on ChatGPT and other large language models curated by Dr. Owen Chen.

 ## [What is ChatGPT and How to get started?](./intro.md)